 How your complaint will be dealt with

-- Your complaint will be fully investigated, and you will receive a reply from the Chief Executive within 20 working days.
+- Your complaint will be fully investigated, and you will receive a response within 20 working days.

-- In the event of a delay (If for example, someone involved is away, or further investigation is necessary) you will be informed.
+- In the event of any reasonable delays (for example, someone involved is away, or further investigation is necessary) you will be informed.